c4spar/cliffy-manual/command/environment_variables.md

 ## Required environment variables

-Required environment variable can be added with the `required` option.
-If an required environment variable is registered the command throws an error if the environment variable is not defined.
+Required environment variables can be added with the `required` option.
+If a required environment variable is not defined on command line an error is thrown.

 ```ts
 import { Command } from "https://deno.land/x/cliffy/command/mod.ts";